-The Clinical Simulation Lab - a collaboration between UVM Medical Center and the University of Vermont's College of Medicine and College of Nursing and Health Sciences - is an interdisciplinary, state-of-the-art "virtual hospital" that allows medical and nursing students, physical therapy
+The Clinical Simulation Lab - a collaboration between UVM Medical Center and the Larner College of Medicine at UVM and the UVM College of Nursing and Health Sciences - is an interdisciplinary, state-of-the-art "virtual hospital" that allows medical and nursing students, physical therapy

 students, medical residents, physicians and nurses, community EMTs and Vermont National Guard members to practice clinical procedures in a safe learning environment.

 In the Clinical Simulation Lab, trainees can "practice" on mannequins whose complex circuitry causes them to react as if they were human.

 Standardized patients - the very human community members who have been specially trained to accurately portray specific roles or conditions - are used in conjunction with simulation technologies in this facility.

 The 12,600 square-foot facility is equipped with a number of features, including:

 - Six inpatient hospital rooms, each equipped with video cameras for recording and communication;

 - A multi-purpose room that can function as a simulated Operating Room, Emergency Room or Intensive Care Unit;